dave31415/trendfilter/README.md

 Can be either L1 or L2 norms for regularization.

-This library provides a flexible and powerful python function to do trend filtering and is built on top of the cvxpy optimization library.
+This library provides a flexible and powerful python function to do trend filtering and is built on top of the convex optimization library cvxpy.

 Trend filtering is very useful on typical data science problems we that we commonly run into in the business world.
 These types of